Coping With Work-related Stress

 - Seek support from family and friends.
 We weren’t born knowing everything.
 It’s great having family and friends you can go to when dealing with these stressful situations.
 They can give you insightful advice.

-- Find a Los Angeles workplace attorney to handle your situation and represent your interests.
+- Find a Los Angeles workplace injury lawyer to handle your situation and represent your interests.
 The attorney will take a look at your circumstances and determine whether or not you have a case.